AnGodel/TFM_Image_segmentation_ellipsometric_maps/Notes and ToDos.md

   - [ ] add info texts at the sidebar (?) with .dat file name (experiment name), number of maps and their size, number of WL, and time taken for the preprocessing
   - [ ] add balloons or progress bar to show time consumed in the executions, specially when instantiating the class and loading the maps and when running the clustering
   - [ ] add button to export clustershot data
+  - [ ] solve error of 'WL_max' is not defined at the startup of streamlit app
   - [x] explore caching options to speed up the whole front-end.
 In the current status, any changes in any slider or button in the interface will re-instantiate the whole folder, which is not bearable if the folder contains more than a few maps -- SOLVED: .clusterize() has been removed from init in class.
 Now only the instantiation of the class is cached and clusterize() will launch only when pressing a button in streamlit

 # LAST THINGS TO DO, in order